xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 # Part IV · Why this casebook matters 💡

-Canonical Casebook v1 matters because it turns the atlas from a structural reference into a teaching and routing system.
+Canonical Casebook v1 matters because it turns the Atlas from a structural reference into a teaching and routing system.

 It now teaches three things: